privaci/privaci.github.io/_posts/2018-03-15-ci_symposium.md

 #### HOW TO SUBMIT

-Submissions should be be sent to [privaci_research@gmail.com](mailto:privaci_research@gmail.com) before or on June 15 AoE.
+Submissions should be be sent to [privaci_research@gmail.com](mailto:privaci_research@gmail.com) before or on June 13 AoE.

-We look forward to seeing you at the event.
+We look forward to seeing you at the sympoisum!

 #### IMPORTANT DATES

-* Submissions Due: June 15
+* Submissions Due: June 13
-* Notifications: July 15
+* Notifications: July 13
 * Date of Symposium: September 13 and 14

 #### TRAVEL GRANT